 The site is 50 ha with a production area covering 8 ha consisting of growing areas, a propagation facility used 6 months of the year, and a potting area.
 The irrigation system operates during the day all year-round producing an average of 7,500 units per ha per year.

 Energy consumption varies with the seasons, with the highest peak demand in summer due to irrigation requirements.
 The highest energy consumption occurs between 11 am and 2 pm.
-As the nursery is planning to expand the range of plants, production and electricity requirements are expected to increase.
+As the nursery plans to expand the range of plants, production and electricity needs are expected to increase.

 The annual energy consumption for the site during the 2019-2020 period was 16,925kWh at a cost of $5,482, and energy consumption on the farm consists of:

 - Irrigation: two bore pumps and a booster pump with Variable Speed Drive.

 - Propagation facility: includes 2 heat mats and a small water pump.

 - Potting system: consisting of a new potting machine.